For about a year, I was convinced this Substack was about building a life abroad.

 We install the operating system underneath the business.
 The one that removes the founder as the bottleneck.

-That work has a name inside our company.
 We call it the CEO Operating System, or CEO OS.

 It is not a course.